arkjedrz/si7021/README.md

-# si7021
+# Python API for SI7021 I2C humidity and temperature sensor

-Python API for SI7021 I2C humidity and temperature sensor.
+Simple class for reading temperature and humidity from SI7021 sensor.